exaexa/scattermore/README.md

 1e7     .
 0.460
 ```

-(Multicolor plotting is slightly slower (usually 2x), because the reading and transporting of the relatively large color matrix eats quite a lot of cache.)
+(Multicolor plotting is slightly slower (usually 2x), because the reading and
+transporting of the relatively large color matrix eats quite a lot of cache.)

-## How nice it is
+## How nice is it?

 Custom rasterization gives a bit of extra features.
-These are the two most obvious:
+These are the two most
+obvious:

 1. The gazillions of points are present as a raster, even in vector output.
-That might be a problem sometimes (remember to use sufficient raster size to get the desired DPI!), but makes vector output smaller and much more easily processed by other tools.
-(Remember the huge PDFs with scatterplots that take a minute to load?)
+   That might be a problem sometimes (remember to use sufficient raster size to
+   get the desired DPI!), but makes vector output smaller and much more easily
+   processed by other tools.
+(Remember the huge PDFs with scatterplots that
+   take a minute to load?)
-2. The rasterization is not required to work in limited memory as in usual plotting libraries, which we use to gain a bit of extra precision in color mixing.
-This is most visible when plotting a ton of low-alpha points where the usual blending methods produce ugly rounding artifacts.
+2. The rasterization is not required to work in limited memory as in usual
+   plotting libraries, which we use to gain a bit of extra precision in color
+   mixing.
+This is most visible when plotting a ton of low-alpha points where
+   the usual blending methods produce ugly rounding artifacts.

 ```r
 library(ggplot2)